 - download all programs at once

-- how to install all program needed for new computer at once
+- how to download all programs at once

 - How to Change and Use Timezone (Tzutil) in Windows 7